-The Predoctoral curriculum in oral and maxillofacial surgery at Texas A&M University College of Dentistry is one of the top-rated curriculums in the nation, based on several measurement tools.
+The Predoctoral curriculum in oral and maxillofacial surgery at Texas A&M College of Dentistry is one of the top-rated curriculums in the nation, based on several measurement tools.

 The Director of Undergraduate Studies is Dr. Marianela Gonzalez.